florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Whatsapp (M109)/M109 - Manual webshop add on Whatsapp offers EN.md

 After completing the application, the credit applications are visible in the approving screen within Florisoft and can be inspected here.

-**Florishop Dashboard (CMS add on is required)
+**Florishop Dashboard (CMS addon is required)**
-**With the Dashboard add on, Florishop can be used as a valuable source of relevant business-critical information.
+With the Dashboard add on, Florishop can be used as a valuable source of relevant business-critical information.
 Think of sales numbers per unit of time, turnover, number of purchasing customers, cancellations, stocks and many other types of information.